huohuoren4/docs/python/pytest/how_to_guides/doctest.md

 >>>
 ```

-Note that the fixture needs to be defined in a place visible by pytest, for example, a `conftest.py` file or plugin; normal python files containing docstrings are not normally scanned for fixtures unless explicitly configured by python_files.
+Note that the fixture needs to be defined in a place visible by pytest, for example, a `conftest.py` file or plugin; normal python files containing docstrings are not normally scanned for fixtures unless explicitly configured by `python_files`.

-Also, the usefixtures mark and fixtures marked as autouse are supported when executing text doctest files.
+Also, the [usefixtures](/python/pytest/how_to_guides/fixture#use-fixtures-in-classes-and-modules-with-usefixtures) mark and fixtures marked as [autouse](/python/pytest/how_to_guides/fixture#autouse-fixtures-fixtures-you-don-t-have-to-request) are supported when executing text doctest files.

 ### 'doctest_namespace' fixture